 Data visibility and privilege requirements may differ when using an STS with pluggable databases.
+See Oracle Database Administrator's Guide for a table that summarizes how manageability features work in a container database (CDB).

 24.1.1 Purpose of SQL Tuning Sets